jgkramer/CleaningDataAssignment/README.md

 The script then moves on to read in **activities.txt**, which contains a mapping of the numerical labels in the *Y* data files to an english language description of an activity.

 I then replace the underscore of these decsriptions with spaces, and convert them to lowercase, to make them more human-readable (i.e., "walking downstairs" instead of "WALKING_DOWNSTAIRS").
-Note that this process sets up to complete item #3 of the assignment (*use descriptive activity names to name the activities in the data set*) -- these descriptive names will later be assigned to the corresponding row in the data set.

 ```{r message = FALSE, warning = FALSE}
 activities <- read.table("./UCI HAR Dataset/activity_labels.txt")